Forinil/x-kom-hot-shot-scrapper/README.md

 Module `XKomProcessor` contains logic for reading the current hot shot deal from [x-kom.pl](https://www.x-kom.pl/) and posting it to Slack.
 Module expects Slack token and channel name to be passed to it as script parameters.

 Script `xks` reads parameters from environment variables and uses XKomProcessor module to process [x-kom.pl](https://www.x-kom.pl/) as described above.
+Additionally it also retries iun case of failure and logs to file

 Both the module and the script save the data read from the website in a CSV-formatted log file.
 In debug mode the data is also written to STDOUT.